Prag8855/aab/content/guides/freelance-visa.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

-Usually, you can't start working before you get your freelance visa.[^35] Some people do it anyway.
-You might wait a few months with no income.
-It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to start your business.
+Your current residence permit [might allow self-employment](/guides/residence-permit#for-self-employment).
+If not, you must wait for your freelance visa to start working.[^35] This can take [a few months](/guides/auslanderbehorde-wait-times).
+It might be cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to start your business.

-**Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
+**If you need help**, an [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.

 ### 1. Come to Germany